 NOTE: Ministerial Titles that exceed the 55 character limit of the Job Title field should be entered on the Research Tab, as a Title note type.

-A truncated Job Title is to be entered in the Job Title field with a prefix of ** This ** prefix indicates to users that full job title can be found in Notes, and allows for easy identification in outputs indicating that manual action is required.
+A truncated Job Title is to be entered in the Job Title field with a prefix of **.
+This ** prefix indicates to users that full job title can be found in Notes, and allows for easy identification in outputs indicating that manual action is required.

 You can retrieve the Title note along with other required data via Output Set Builder.
 The Title note element is in the Constituent Folder.